sari-bee/CSB_project/essay.md

 username = request.POST['username']
 user = User.objects.raw('SELECT * FROM tasks_user WHERE username = %s', [username])[0]

+FLAW 3:
+exact source link pinpointing flaw 1... description of flaw 1... how to fix it...

 3. Broken Access Control by way of allowing URLs to be manipulated in such a way as to gain access to private data.

 In this project, the task listing for each user is under tasks/users/'username'.
 There is no check to see that the signed in user is the one accessing the page, so anyone who knows other users' usernames can access and even manipulate their task lists.